bellonemauro/Labonatip2.0/README.md

-The Lab-on-a-tip is a ....
+The Lab-on-a-tip is a software that enables facile configuration and use of the Fluicell <a href="http://fluicell.com/thebiopensystem/">BioPen</a> system.
+The cross-platform BioPen software allows independent control of each pressure line and solution delivery.

-Lab-on-a-tip is released under the terms of the ____ license, and thus free/not-free for commercial and research use.
+Lab-on-a-tip is released under the terms of the GNU GPL license.

 # Dependences